thirumurthis/Learnings/loadbalancer/layer_4_vs_layer_7_lb_info.md

  - just kill one application and check in case if the blancing is not visually achieved.
 But internally it `ha proxy` will handle it based on the algorithms.
 ------

   - Layer 7 LB
-   - if there is a https connection, the LB should have certificate and need to looks the data to make decision. so if this is compromised the data is exposed.
+   - if it is a https connection, the layer 7 LB should have certificate and need to looks the data to make decision.
+   - so if this is compromised the data is exposed.
+   - in this type of LB, we can set `rules` to redirect to different server based on the path, for example /image to high performance server which runs a service to render image. /message to a low performance server which renders messages.
+   - in this case the client can extablish more than 1 TCP connection.
+      - client to LB has an https or TLS connection (encrytped)
+      - from LB to server (where the service/application) with non-encrypted connection

+#### Pros:
+  - smart load balancing
+  - support microservice
+  - lookup data and make descisions
+  - support caching, if the index.html or static content can be cached

+#### Cons:
+  - expensive (looks up the data), machine to be powerful like encrypting/decrypting.
+    - using a rashberry pi for layer 7 LB/layer 4 LB, the performance is noticable
+  - decryption terminates the TLS connection
+     - sends the client back with the certificate of LB, uses server name indication to serve connection, when having multiple domain. (eg: example.com, www.example.com, etc)
-   -
+  - 2 TCP connection.
+  - sort of less secure, since looks up the data

 OSI model
 ```
   Layer 7 - Application - GET / ip port (Http headers, cookies, content-type)